Chetan265/Sentiment_analysis/README.md

 4. What are the most used words in positive and negative reviews and how many are they?

-5.Apply the suitable imabalanced dataset handling method.
+5. Apply the suitable imabalanced dataset handling method.

 ### Procedure
 1. Import necessary libraries.